beroset/docker_dss/README.md

 For convenience, this is also put into a shell script `tryme.sh`.

 ## Testing
 An overall test suite has been included within the project.
 It is in the bash script `testall.sh`.
 With a single command, all containers can be built and sanity-tested.
-Be aware, however, that this requires an internet connection and may take considerable time - on a 3.4GHz i7 with gigabit fiber internet connection, the full test suite takes over 36 minutes to complete.
+Be aware, however, that this requires an internet connection and may take considerable time - on a 3.4GHz i7 with gigabit fiber internet connection, the full test suite takes about 23 minutes to complete.

     Usage: testall.sh [OPTION]
             --help              print this help and exit